Parth099/Azure-Certs/ANS-C01/01 - VPC/01 - Intro to VPC.md

 - +0 -> Starting Address
 - +1 -> VPC Router
+  - See `VPC Router` section below.
+This address is an address to an interface to the VPC router.
 - +2 -> DNS
 - +3 -> TBD
 - -1 -> Broadcast Address